OctaHive/octa/README.md

 # Task files
 The tasks are defined using the YAML format.
 So to start create your build tasks you need create task config file.
-The system currently supports configuration files in the following formats:
+The system currently supports configuration files in the following name variants:

 - Octafile.yml
 - octafile.yml